gmirsky/zth-k8s-postgresql/README.md

 Install the Nginx controller with the `dev/cluster-example-rw` service mapped to port 5432.
 This is our primary node that has read and write access to the PostgreSQL database cluster.

-We will map `dev/cluster-example-ro to port 5433 and `dev/cluster-example-r` mapped to port 5434.
+We will map `dev/cluster-example-ro to port 5433 /cluster-example-r` mapped to port 5434.
 We can't have these services using the same port as the read/write node of the PostgreSQL database cluster.
 If you wish to have applications just access the read only replica of the PostgreSQL database cluster then point them to port 5433.
-The fial service is generally used by the backup process to backup data but it too can be used as a read only node.
+The final service is generally used by the backup process to backup data but it too can be used as a read only node.

 We will also map the Grafana web interface to port `8083` and the Prometheus web interface to port 9090.